Calleva Atrebatum: Archaeology

-Calleva Atrebatum was first excavated by the Reverend James Joyce who, in 1866, discovered the bronze eagle known as 'The Silchester eagle' now in the Museum of Reading.
+Calleva Atrebatum was first excavated by the Reverend James Joyce who, in 1866, discovered the bronze eagle known as the Silchester eagle, now in the Museum of Reading.
 It may originally have formed part of a Jupiter statue in the forum.

-Although it had long been known that there was an abandoned Roman civilisation, excavations ordered by the landowner, Duke of Wellington, only began in the late nineteenth century.
+Although it had long been known that there was an abandoned Roman civilisation, excavations ordered by the landowner, the Duke of Wellington, only began in the late nineteenth century.
 Joyce was the designated observer and recorder of all archaeological records.
 His overall goal was to reveal the complete plan of the Roman town.
 Little further investigation occurred until the 1961 re-excavation of the early Christian Church where the researchers found that eighty to ninety percent of the excavation had been completed.
 Within those limited excavations, the foundation and the plans of the masonry buildings were exposed.
 They were discovered by digging trenches through the area.
 The architecture and archaeology of the timber buildings of the ancient Roman town were misunderstood at the time of the excavation, timber was the most notable material.

 Molly Cotton carried out excavations on the defences in 1938–39.
-Since the 1970s Michael Fulford and the University of Reading have undertaken several excavations on the town walls (1974–80), amphitheatre (1979–85) and the forum basilica (1977, 1980–86), which have revealed remarkably good preservation of items from both the Iron Age and early Roman occupations.
+Since the 1970s Michael Fulford and the University of Reading have undertaken several excavations on the town walls (1974–1980), amphitheatre (1979–1985) and the forum basilica (1977, 1980–1986), which have revealed remarkably good preservation of items from both the Iron Age and early Roman occupations.

 From 1997 to 2014 Reading University carried out sustained and concentrated excavations in Insula IX.
 Results of the Late Roman, Mid Roman and Late Iron Age phases have been published.
 In 2013, excavations began in Insula III, investigating a structure identified by the Victorian excavations as a bathhouse.
 From 2018, the University of Reading has re-explored the previously excavated ruins of the public bathhouse looking at what earlier excavators may have missed.